 8. The Power of the Glory

-The title track from their third album released in 1981 which saw them veering away from their punk style and going in a more rock/metal direction, which is the kind of music that they were fans of before the punk movement came along.
-As a result it demonstrates them becoming better at their instruments and Turner abandoning his football chant style and adopting a more American-sounding voice.
+The title track from their third album released in 1981 saw them veering away from their punk style and going in a more rock/metal direction, which is the kind of music that they were fans of before the punk movement came along.
+As a result, it demonstrates them becoming better at their instruments and Turner abandoning his football chant style and adopting a more American-sounding voice.
 Lyrically, it is about the Second World War and is a patriotic number about being proud of their forefathers for fighting against fascism.

 7. We Can Do Anything

 A defiant track about individualism taken from their second album, 1980’s Greatest Hits Volume 2 (like their first album, obviously not a greatest hits set), it is a fast rabble-rousing anthem with a strong message.
 It generally is about being young and carefree and it still holds true now.
 The chorus is one of the Reject’s most memorable.